tc39/proposal-temporal/docs/timezone.md

 # `Temporal.TimeZone`

-A representation of a time-zone giving access to information about offsets & dst-changes as well as allowing for conversions.
+A representation of a time zone giving access to information about offsets & dst-changes as well as allowing for conversions.

 ## new Temporal.TimeZone(timeZone: string) : Temporal.TimeZone